USS Tang (SS-306)

-USS Tang (SS-306) was a Balao-class submarine of World War II, the first ship of the United States Navy to bear the name Tang.
+USS Tang (hull number SS-306) was a Balao-class submarine of World War II, the first ship of the United States Navy to bear the name Tang.
 She was built and launched in 1943, serving until being sunk by her own torpedo off China in the Taiwan Strait on 24 October 1944.

 In her short career in the Pacific War, Tang sank 33 ships totalling 116,454 tons.
 Commander Richard O'Kane received the Medal of Honor for her last two engagements (23 and 24 October 1944).

-Tang was sunk during the last engagement by a circular run of her final torpedo, going down in 180 ft of water.
-78 men were lost, and the five survivors were picked up by a Japanese frigate and taken prisoner of war.
+Tang was sunk during the last engagement by a circular run of her final torpedo, going down in 180 ft of water; 78 men were lost, and the 9 survivors were picked up by a Japanese frigate and taken as prisoners of war.
 This was the only known time that a Momsen lung was used to escape a sunken submarine.

 Construction

 The contract to build USS Tang was awarded to Mare Island Naval Shipyard on 15 December 1941, and her keel was laid down on 15 January 1943.
-She was launched on 17 August sponsored by Mrs. Alix M. Pitre, wife of Captain Antonio S. Pitre, Director of Research at the Mare Island Naval Shipyard, and commissioned on 15 October 1943 with Lieutenant Commander Richard O'Kane, former executive officer of Wahoo, in command, and delivered to the Navy on 30 November 1943.
+She was launched on 17 August sponsored by Mrs. Alix M. Pitre, wife of Captain Antonio S. Pitre, director of research at the Mare Island Naval Shipyard, and commissioned on 15 October 1943 with Lieutenant Commander Richard O'Kane, former executive officer of Wahoo, in command, and delivered to the Navy on 30 November 1943.

 Tang completed fitting out at Mare Island and moved south to San Diego for 18 days of training before sailing for Hawaii.
 She arrived at Pearl Harbor on 8 January 1944 and conducted two more weeks of exercises in preparation for combat.